AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 `Percent gain = 93.3804 MJ / 40 MJ = 233.451% ≈ 233%`

-We find that productivity modules increase energy gains from 103% to 233%, meaning that in this setup the solid fuel produced has over triple the energy as the coal used!
+We find that productivity modules increase energy gains from 103% to 233%, meaning that in this setup the solid fuel being produced has **over triple the energy** as the coal used!

 On the other hand, our machines are working at about half the speed as before, which makes power get consumed for twice as long.
 Perhaps we can use speed modules to counteract this.
 Let's try switching to two productivity 3 modules and one speed 3 module for each machine: